arsoedjono/csv-to-srt/README.md

 ## How to Use

 ```
-ruby main.rb "path/to/csv.csv"
+rake csv_to_srt -- --file path/to/csv.csv
 ```

-It will produce .srt files for Bahasa Indonesia (`-id`) and English (`-en`) in the same folder as the CSV file.
+It will produce .srt files for languages you have set in the CSV file within the same folder as the target CSV file.

 ## Boundaries